-B Serial connector
+Serial connector

 Connect a 9-pin serial device to this connector.
-The serial port is shared with XClarity Controller.
-XClarity Controller can take control of the shared serial port to redirect serial traffic, using Serial over LAN (SOL).
+The serial port is shared with the XCC.
+The XCC can take control of the shared serial port to redirect serial traffic, using Serial over LAN (SOL).

 Dedicated XClarity Controller (XCC) network connector